Germany–Taiwan relations: Recent history

-In 2020 a diplomatic spat arose between the two countries when the German Foreign Ministry removed the Taiwanese flag from a page describing bilateral relations.
+In 2020, a diplomatic spat arose between the two countries when the German Foreign Ministry removed the Taiwanese flag from a page describing bilateral relations.

-In 2020 Daniela Kluckert voiced her support for stronger relations with Taiwan.
+In 2020, Daniela Kluckert voiced her support for stronger relations with Taiwan.

-In January 2021 the German government appealed to the Taiwanese government to help persuade Taiwanese semiconductor companies to ramp up production as a global semiconductor shortage was hampering the German economy's recovery from the COVID-19 pandemic.
+In January 2021, the German government appealed to the Taiwanese government to help persuade Taiwanese semiconductor companies to ramp up production as a global semiconductor shortage was hampering the German economy's recovery from the COVID-19 pandemic.
 A lack of semiconductors had caused vehicle production lines to be idled leading German Economy Minister Peter Altmaier to personally reach out to Taiwan's economics affairs minister Wang Mei-hua in an attempt to get Taiwanese semiconductor companies to increase their manufacturing capacity.
-In response Wang Mei-hua sought Germany’s help in securing vaccines against COVID-19.
+In response Wang Mei-hua sought Germany's help in securing vaccines against COVID-19.

-In July 2021 Germany and Taiwan signed an agreement expanding air traffic between the two countries.
+In July 2021, Germany and Taiwan signed an agreement expanding air traffic between the two countries.
 Weekly passenger flights were increased from 7 to 12 and cargo flights were increased from three to five with fifth freedom rights.

-In July 2021 German Representative in Taiwan Thomas Prinz was awarded Taiwan's Grand Medal of Diplomacy.
+In July 2021, German Representative in Taiwan Thomas Prinz was awarded Taiwan's Grand Medal of Diplomacy.

-In October 2021 a tweet from the Global Times which called for a “final solution to the Taiwan question” was condemned by Frank Müller-Rosentritt of the Free Democratic Party for its similarity to the “final solution to the Jewish question” which resulted in the Holocaust.
+In October 2021, a Tweet from the Global Times which called for a “final solution to the Taiwan question” was condemned by Frank Müller-Rosentritt of the Free Democratic Party for its similarity to the “final solution to the Jewish question” which resulted in the Holocaust.

-In December 2021 the Bundestag passed a resolution calling on the government to expand ties and cooperation with Taiwan.
+In December 2021, the Bundestag passed a resolution calling on the government to expand ties and cooperation with Taiwan.

-In October 2022 a Bundestag delegation led by Klaus-Peter Willsch visited Taiwan.
+In October 2022, a Bundestag delegation led by Klaus-Peter Willsch visited Taiwan.

+In March 2023, Germany and Taiwan signed an agreement which expanded cooperation on legal and criminal matters.
+In July 2023 German Justice Minister Marco Buschmann and Taiwanese Minister of Justice Tsai Ching-hsiang met in Germany, the first time that justice ministers from the two countries had met face to face in an official capacity.

+Since 2023, Germany has expanded its informal relations with Taiwan while trying to maintain strong ties with the PRC.

+Economic relations

+Trade

+In 2022, bilateral trade between Germany and Taiwan reached approximately US$24.4 billion, with Germany exporting around US$12 billion worth of goods to Taiwan and importing about US$12.4 billion from Taiwan.

+Germany's primary exports to Taiwan include integrated circuits ($2.04B), cars ($1.66B), and aircraft, including planes and helicopters ($1.08B).
+Conversely, Taiwan mainly exports integrated circuits ($2.97B), vehicle parts ($1.27B), and office machine parts ($673M).

+The 2022 trade volume, slightly higher than the previous year, remained significantly above pre-pandemic levels, signaling a continuation of stable growth in trade between the two countries.
+Since 2017, Germany's exports to Taiwan grew at an annual rate of 6.69%, rising from $8.66B in 2017 to $12B in 2022.
+Meanwhile, Taiwan's exports to Germany increased by 5.38% annually, reaching $12.4B in 2022 from $8.15B in 2017.